taanishr/cse15l-lab-reports/week-9-lab-report.md

 Try looking into how bash calculates division.

 # Student response:
 Oh, got it.
 Thanks.
 It looks like bash doesn't do floating point divison.
 Therefore, 2/3 was just dividing into zero.
 I fixed this by changing my script to multiply the tests failed by 100.
-Here's how it looks now:
+Here's the output now.

 ```
 [treja@ieng6-201]:grader-review-taanishr:442$ bash grade.sh https://github.com/ucsd-cse15l-f22/list-examples-subtle